 In addition, GTC Scotland uses the Professional Standards to accredit programmes of study.

 The suite of Professional Standards has been developed to support teachers at all stages of their career.
 They recognise the importance of teacher responsibility for, and ownership of, their professional learning.
-The Standards for Registration, incorporating the Standard for Initial Teacher Education continue to have an important gate-keeping role for entry to the profession, and the Standard for Full Registration remains the benchmark for teacher competence throughout a teacher's career.
-The Standard for Career-Long Professional Learning and the Standards for Leadership have been developed to support teacher self-evaluation and professional learning for teachers who wish to develop beyond the Standard for Full Registration.
+The Standard for Provisional Registration has an important gate-keeping role for entry to the profession, and the Standard for Full Registration remains the benchmark for teacher competence throughout a teacher's career.
+The Standard for Career-Long Professional Learning and the Standards for Leadership and Management have been developed to support teacher self-evaluation and professional learning for teachers who wish to develop beyond the Standard for Full Registration.